 Since September we have been learning a complete new repertoire and as we have now grown to over 70 choristers, it has helped the new ladies to have several rehearsal nights of pure note bashing!

-2010: This year saw us with a full programme, including our Senior Citizens concert in February, an away trip to Croydon to sing with the Croydon Male Voice Choir and a wonderful Strawberry Cream Tea concert in Maldon at the height of the summer.
+This year saw us with a full programme, including our Senior Citizens concert in February, an away trip to Croydon to sing with the Croydon Male Voice Choir and a wonderful Strawberry Cream Tea concert in Maldon at the height of the summer.
 We entertained the Leigh Orpheus Male Voice Choir in July at Christchurch in Chelmsford where we staged a joint concert to a packed audience.
 The highlight of the year must go to the trophy we won at the Isle of Man Festival of Choirs – what a great weekend in September!
 Obviously we were very disappointed to cancel our Christmas concert at the Holy Trinity Church but the heavy snow prevented us from doing so.

-2011: See our Events Calendar for the latest info.
-The year is fully underway and we have had three concerts already this year with a Golden Wedding surprise party as well.
+Three concerts already this year with a Golden Wedding surprise party as well.
 Our Committee changed slightly this year and we said goodbye to Barbara Whybrow but welcomed back Gill Owen and Marina Partridge.
 Margaret Small is now our Chairman, with Chris Hutson (Treasurer) and Carol Selwood (Secretary) ably assisting her as Officers.
 Two great concerts this year were held – one in May in the presence of the Mayor and Mayoress of Chelmsford in support of Essex Air Ambulance and one in November in support of Amnesty International with all proceeds to both charities.
 2011 also saw the launch of our Christmas CD priced at £8 lots of lovely wintry songs for you to listen to on the sofa on those long winter evenings!

 We had a very full programme of concerts in 2012 including our regualr performances for older residents of South Woodham Ferrers and a concert in Maldon with Caroline Ademeit-Gadd.